 After all, a 10-person meeting that lasts 1 hour means 10 hours of focused work time just went down the drain.
 Give people the space they need to get the things done that really matter and then interrupt them as little as possible.

 That way everyone can go home at 5 and still get a lot done.

-There are lots of starting points in this book.
+There are lots of starting points in Rework.
 I think it’s one of the most comprehensive approaches to starting a business the right way I’ve seen in a while, it touches all the important bases.

 I highly recommend the summary of this book on Blinkist, and then dive deeper into Fried’s philosophy.
 It helps you see the overall picture and addresses all the core parts of the book as well.
 A very good one, great job by the guys in the Berlin.

-Who would I recommend the ReWork summary to?
+Who would I recommend the Rework book summary to?

 The 17 year old with an itch to start a company, the 29 year old startup employee who’s fed up with her company slowly becoming like a big corporation, and anyone who hates meetings.